Peruća Lake: Building of the dam

 The Lake is fed by water from the Cetina River, and drains an area of 3,700 km^{2}, while the total catchment area of the Cetina is around 12,000 km^{2}.
 The annual discharge is around 105 m^{3} s^{−1} as a consequence of a mean annual rainfall of 1380 mm.
 This is why the artificial lake was created by building a dam on Cetina River in 1958, some 25 km downstream.
 The Peruća lake was the first large reservoir created in karst and the first remote reservoir in the Cetina Hydropower System that makes use of its 390 m total elevation drop.
 The reservoir was impounded in the Cetina canyon upstream of the Hrvatačko Polje (a karst field) by the construction of the 63 m high Peruća earth dam and grout curtain.
 The Peruća lake reservoir active storage is about 37% of the mean annual inflow, and it considerably affects the Cetina flow regulation at the downstream power plants between Sinjsko Polje (field) and the Adriatic.
 The head concentration which is the result of Peruća Dam construction is used by the Peruća Hydroelectric Power Plant.
 The Peruća lake reservoir's active storage is 565 million m^{3} at the maximum operating level at an elevation of 361.50 m.a.s.l.
 The maximum reservoir flood level is 362.00 m.a.s.l.
 This was considered a great achievement at that time.
 The majority of the catchment drains calcareous are rocks of the Cretaceous period, predominantly limestone.
 Peruća lake is the third largest lake in Croatia by size.
 It is spread over 10–20 km², and is 60–70 m at its maximum depth, depending on quantity of rain/snow in winter.

 Building the dam on the Cetina and creating the lake, has limited flooding downstream.
 Dalmatia has secured a greater energy supply.

-Before it was built, the State of SFRY nationalised land which belonged to the inhabitants of the neighbouring settlements of Vrlika, Garjak, Kosore, Ježević, Laktac, Dabar, Vučipolje, Zasiok, Bitelić, Rumin, Hrvace, Satrić, Potravlje, Maljkovo, Otišić and Maovice.
+Before it was built, the State of SFRY nationalised land which belonged to the inhabitants of the neighbouring settlements of Vrlika, Garjak, Kosore, Ježević, Laktac, Dabar, Vučipolje, Zasiok, Gornji Bitelić, Donji Bitelić, Rumin, Hrvace, Satrić, Potravlje, Maljkovo, Otišić and Maovice.

 In the middle of the lake, there was an old Orthodox Dragović Monastery.
 Before the artificial lake for the hydroelectric power station at Peruća was created, the Dragović monastery was moved to a hill not far from the old fortress at Gradina.